 What To Eat When You Are In Bali

 Food is a major part of my travels and since I stayed in Bali for four months, I was able to try a wide variety of food.
 I don’t consider myself a foodie, I just like to eat.
 A lot.
-I am not a food snob either.
-I love to eat street food with an occasional splurge at a nice restaurant.
-Below is a small sampling of Bali food that I ate while on the Island of the Gods.
+A food snob, I am not either.
+Street food, cheap eats, with an occasional splurge at a nice restaurant is how I like to roll.

 DON’T FORGET TO SAVE THIS TO PINTEREST